 - Health and Safety | The safety, health, and well-being of our students, families, and faculty are always our top priority.
 As a school, we follow guidance from the CDC and NC DHHS to safely open and operate both our main campus on Horse Pen Creek Road in Greensboro and our 37-acre satellite campus in Oak Ridge.

 - Our School | Maintaining our commitment to our vision, mission, and Montessori values — no matter where we’re learning — is of great importance to our community.
 Follow this tab to learn more about our school community.

 - Contact Us | If you’d like to start a conversation about whether Greensboro Montessori School might be a good educational partner for your family, please contact us.
 We are thrilled you’re interested in our school community and look forward to meeting you.

 While the circumstances of COVID-19 are obviously not ideal and the logistical, health, and financial challenges facing everyone in our community are very real, Greensboro Montessori School remains committed to providing the very best for our students, families, and faculty.
-We are approaching 2020-21 with the same enthusiasm, intentionality, and joy with which we begin any new school year, and we cannot wait to welcome all our students and faculty back to campus for this fall.

 Our team welcomes questions about our School or our plans for 2020-21.
 Feel free to reach out to me or our director of admission, Rhea Ebgert.
 Rhea can be reached via email or telephone at 336-668-0119.
 We look forward to hearing from you.